ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex03_CompareForks.md

 #### Step 1 Add link to our original class
 > Use following command in GitBash or command line being navigated to your local repository:

-`$ git remote add original_class https://github.com/ex-man/GeneralInsurance_Class.git`
+`git remote add original_class https://github.com/ex-man/GeneralInsurance_Class.git`

 #### Step 2 Make sure you do not have local changes
 > If you have some local not commited cahnges you can save them temporarily by `git stash`.
 Using `git stash apply` you can approach them again